 Kling 3.0 Video

-The video model is a unified multimodal system — meaning it can take text, images, video, and audio as inputs and generate across all of them in a single generation flow.
-That's a meaningful architectural step up from tools that handle each modality separately.
+The video model is a unified multimodal system — text, images, video, and audio all feed into a single generation process.
+That's a meaningful step up from tools that handle each modality separately.

 Key specs: